 - changes in mood as well as increased in frustration

-Like the definition of insomnia, these are all broad symptoms, but they can cause all sorts of problems both short- and long-term in our lives.
+As the definition of insomnia, these are all broad symptoms, but they can cause all sorts of problems, both short- and long-term in our lives.
 If you notice these insomnia symptoms in yourself, it may be a sign that you are living with some form of insomnia.

 Remedies and solutions for insomnia: